LayeredMAPF: a decomposition of MAPF instance to reduce solving costs: Results of decomposition's application

 \subsection{Explicit Estimation CBS}

 Explicit Estimation CBS (EECBS) \cite{li2021eecbs} stands out as one of the state-of-the-art CBS-based MAPF methods, characterized by its completeness and bounded suboptimality.
-Beyond its explicit estimation in high-level search, EECBS also incorporates conflict resolution techniques such as bypassing conflicts, prioritizing conflicts, symmetry reasoning, and weighted dependency graphs to reduce the time cost of CBS.
 Further details can be found in Section \ref{Relatedworks}.
 EECBS's code \footnote{https://github.com/Jiaoyang-Li/EECBS} operates by searching each agent's path separately and provides interfaces to avoid conflicts with external paths, rendering it a serial MAPF method.
-In its layered version, which we refer to as "layered EECBS," previous subproblems' paths and subsequent subproblems' starts are set as constraints.
+In its Layered version, which we refer to as ``Layered EECBS", previous subproblems' paths and subsequent subproblems' starts are set as constraints.
+We use the number of constraint nodes as an estimate of the memory usage of EECBS, as it is the only variable that increases during its execution.

+The average time cost, success rate, memory usage, makespan, and total cost of Layered EECBS and raw EECBS are shown in Fig. \ref{method_summary}.
+How Layered EECBS and raw EECBS perform under various maps as the number of agents increases is shown in Fig. \ref{compare_with_raw_eecbs} in the Appendix.
+As shown in Fig. \ref{compare_with_raw_eecbs}, Layered EECBS has lower time cost and thus higher success rates compared to raw EECBS when there are few agents.
+However, these advantages slowly diminish as the number of agents increases, as does Layered EECBS's advantage in memory usage.
+Despite this, Layered EECBS still has an advantage in most cases.
+In terms of path quality, the solutions of Layered EECBS are slightly worse than those of raw EECBS.
+A summary of the performance of Layered EECBS and raw EECBS can be found in Fig. \ref{method_summary}.

-As illustrated in Fig. \ref{method_summary}, on average, layered EECBS exhibits lower time costs ($1.0\times10^4$ ms $<$ $1.5\times10^4$ ms), leading to a higher success rate (0.77 $>$ 0.64).
+As illustrated in Fig. \ref{method_summary}, on average, Layered EECBS exhibits lower time costs ($1.2\times10^4$ ms $<$ $1.7\times10^4$ ms), leading to a higher success rate (0.68 $>$ 0.57).
 The time cost of decomposition is relatively small compared to the time cost of solving the MAPF instance.
-Regarding memory usage, layered EECBS consumes less memory space compared to raw EECBS ($12$ MB $<$ $24$ MB).
-Decomposition of the MAPF instance significantly reduces the growth of the conflict tree's size by decreasing the number of agents solved simultaneously.
+Regarding memory usage, Layered EECBS consumes less memory space compared to raw EECBS (4839.0 constraint nodes $<$ 7542.8 constraint nodes).
+Decomposition of the MAPF instance significantly reduces the growth of the constraint tree's size by decreasing the number of agents solved simultaneously.